 HS is a chronic inflammatory skin disease, sometimes called acne inversa.
 It is a follicular disease at heart.
 The hair follicle becomes occluded, the trapped contents rupture into the surrounding tissue, and a neutrophilic inflammatory response follows.
 Over time that inflammation can scar, form sinus tracts, and leave patients with the tunneling lesions that define more advanced disease.

-HS affects roughly 1 to 4 percent of adults in the United States.
+HS affects an estimated 0.1 to 1 percent of US adults based on modern claims-based studies.
 It often starts in the late teens or twenties, runs in families in many cases, and is significantly more common in women than men.
 It is also part of what dermatologists call the follicular occlusion tetrad alongside acne conglobata, dissecting cellulitis of the scalp, and pilonidal sinus, which is one reason it often shows up alongside other follicular disease.

 There is no cure.
 The disease is highly treatable, and the goal of care has shifted in the last decade from "manage the flare" to "modify the disease."